nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 - Allow users to signup/login with another Authentication method from Firebase.
 Your choice.
 This will take some digging into the docs.
 Example: [signInWithPopup()](https://firebase.google.com/docs/auth/web/github-auth#handle_the_sign-in_flow_with_the_firebase_sdk) (GitHub linked, other OAuth providers are listed in the left sidebar).

 ## Firebase Docs
-- Determine if the user is logged in with [onAuthStateChanged or currentUser](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user)
 - Perform an action as soon as user logs in or out with the [onAuthStateChanged event listener](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user)